Translation via Annotation: A Computational Study of Translating Classical Chinese into Japanese: How LLMs Perform on These Tasks

 \section{How LLMs Perform on These Tasks}

-Modern large language models (LLMs) demonstrate their capability of understanding human languages.
-It is meaningful to assess their ability in our annotation and translation tasks to investigate their strength and weakness of understanding classical Chinese and Japanese.
-Due to the budget limitation, we randomly selected 50 sentences from our created test set.
-We prompted most up-to-date models, including DeepSeek-V3.2-Exp, Gemini-2.5-pro, Gemini-2.5-flash and GPT-5 on these sentences.
-We let LLMs first directly generate Japanese translation of classical Chinese sentences and evaluated the results with machine translation metrics.
-We then prompted LLMs to give each Chinese character a \textbf{Kaeriten} mark and input their responses to the PDA.
+Modern large language models (LLMs) have demonstrated their remarkable capabilities in understanding natural languages.
+It is crucial to assess their performance on our annotation and translation tasks to investigate their strengths and weaknesses of understanding classical Chinese and Japanese.
+Due to budget constraints, we randomly selected 100 sentences from our test set.
+We evaluated several most up-to-date models, including DeepSeek-V3.2, Gemini-3-pro-preview, Gemini-3-flash-preview, and GPT-5.2 on these sentences.
+We employed both zero-shot and few-shot prompting strategies to investigate the impact of in-context learning.
+First, we instructed LLMs to directly generate Japanese translations of classical Chinese sentences and evaluated the results with machine translation metrics.
+Subsequently, we prompted these LLMs to assign each Chinese character a \textbf{Kaeriten} mark and input their responses to the PDA.
 We evaluated their annotations on character ordering metrics.
-To keep consistent on model construction, we used the same base model and auxiliary tasks as the previous section.
+To keep consistent on model construction, we used the same base model and auxiliary tasks as used in the previous section.

-Table \ref{table3} outlines the evaluation result of LLMs and our approach.
-All LLMs achieve high scores in machine translation.
-Our model has comparable performance with many LLMs on machine translation metrics except BLEU score.
-When it turns to metrics on annotation and character ordering, our approach outperforms LLMs with a large margin.
-Among LLMs, Gemini-2.5-pro reaches the highest scores.
+Table~\ref{table4} outlines the comparative evaluation results between the LLMs and our approach.
+All LLMs achieve high scores in machine translation, with few-shot examples significantly enhancing their performance.
+Gemini models achieve the highest scores on machine translation metrics, while our approach is comparable to some LLMs, such as GPT-5.2 and DeepSeek-V3.2.
+However, regarding annotation metrics and character ordering, our approach outperforms all LLMs.